Fourier decay of absolutely and H\"older continuous functions with infinitely or finitely many oscillations: Chirps

 \section{Chirps}

 Next, we consider probably the simplest infinitely oscillating class of functions.
-These are called chirps and they have been studied a lot with wavelet theory \cite{Jaffard}.
+These are called chirps and they have been studied a lot with wavelet theory \cite{Jaffard, Mallat}.
 The example is a lengthy one, but it provides us the information that the condition for finite oscillations is necessary in Theorem \ref{th:1part1}.
-We will need the following Lemmas considering the convergence of certain improper integrals and the asymptotic behaviour of H-functions.